 Was the problem solved?

 Gamal and Kim solved the problem.
-They developed an automated encapsulation device which could encase multiple cells in microgels.
-This is by the use of a specialized blue laser purifying them to produce a usable clean sample in some few minutes.
+They developed an automated encapsulation device that could encase multiple cells in microgels.
+This is by the use of a specialized blue laser purifying them to produce a usable clean sample in a few minutes.
 The advantage this system offers is that more than 85% of these cells do survive and they can scale up the process easily.

 The next step is for the team to embed different types of stem cells into microgels alongside specialized hormones(growth factors) or proteins.
-The idea is to help stem cells to transform into appropriate tissue type when injected.
+The idea is to help stem cells transform into appropriate tissue types when injected.

 It is really exciting to see where this kind of technology goes next and the capabilities of the encapsulated stem cell.